 –> The Lion, The Witch, and the Wardrobe @ ZACH Theatre

 Based on the bestselling book series by C.S.
 Lewis.
 The Lion, The Witch and The Wardrobe invites us to journey through the wardrobe and travel to Narnia for an imaginative adventure to help Aslan defeat the White Queen!
 In this production, you’ll find just two actors — and a lot of theatre magic — to bring this classic tale to life in a whole new way.
 You can get your tickets online or by phone at 512-476-0541 x1.

 –> A Moon of My Own @ Long Center

 September 30 – October 8, Saturdays & Sundays at 2 p.m.

 Pollyanna Theatre Company presents this play about a young girl and her faithful companion, the moon.
 Told through movement and heart-felt humor, this new play invites audiences to discover sounds and citizens around the globe where we all share the same moon.
 Based on the book by author Jennifer Rustgi.
 Intended for ages 4-8.
 Tickets are $10.50 for kids and $12 for adults, which you can purchase online here.

 –> Rosita y Conchita @ Austin Scottish Rite Theater

-Rosita y Conchita is a Día de los Muertos Play in English and Spanish about Ttwo sisters who try to reunite on the Day of the Dead.
+Rosita y Conchita is a Día de los Muertos bilingual play about two sisters who try to reunite on the Day of the Dead.
 Along the way Rosita keeps getting lost, but she miraculously finds her way to Conchita through familiar sounds and images.
-Kids of all ages will love the rhyming bilingual dialogue and touching images.
 Based on the award-winning children’s book Rosita y Conchita by Erich Haeger and Eric González.
-Tickets are $8 for children and $12 for adults, which you can purchase here.
+Tickets are $8 for children; $12 for ages 12 & up, which you can purchase online here.

 –> A Christmas Carol @ ZACH Theatre